Requirements for Nursing Students

 The minimum passing grade for all nursing courses is "C." Achievement below "C" level will result in an "F" grade.
 Clinical performance is graded on a satisfactory (S) or unsatisfactory (U) grade.
 A (U) grade in clinical performance will result in an "F" grade for the course.

 Annual Mandatory Criminal History Background Check

 All students in the professional (clinical) phase will be required to submit to a Criminal History Background Check as mandated by the Joint Commission.
 These Criminal History Background Checks will occur on an annual basis.
-If the background check yields a positive result, admission into the professional phase of the program is denied.
-If at any time after acceptance into the professional phase of the program a student has a positive criminal history background record, it will result in immediate dismissal from the program.
+If the background check yields a positive result, admission into the professional phase of the program may be denied.
+If at any time after acceptance into the professional phase of the program a student has a positive criminal history background record, it may result in dismissal from the program.

 All students accepted for reinstatement must have an updated Criminal History Background Check before they will be permitted to attend clinical.

 When a graduate applies for licensure as a nurse in New Jersey, the New Jersey Board of Nursing requires a Criminal History Background Check.
 If the Criminal History Background Check reveals a criminal conviction, a review of the application by the Board of Nursing is required.

 All students taking a clinical Nursing course must fulfill the college health requirements.
 The Medical History and Health Evaluation Form, giving specific requirements, is available from the college health service.
 In addition, students must undergo drug testing as part of their health clearance.
 If a student is denied clinical placement due to the results of a drug screening, he or she will not be able to continue in the program.

 Students taking clinical nursing courses are required to have liability insurance.